Utilization of Exosomes as a Source of Mycobacterium Tuberculosis Diagnostic Biomarkers

 Available for Licensing

 At A Glance

 Biomarkers, derived from either host or infectious agent are indicative not only of disease but also of disease stage, severity, and drug failure.
 Discovering new biomarkers from easily attainable bodily fluids is essential to control tuberculosis, a disease that kills 1.5 to 2 million individuals a year.
-Utilizing exosomes, researchers at Colorado State University have patented a unique protein signature diagnostic for Mycobacterium tuberculosis (Mtb) having greater sensitivity, accuracy and speed than any current diagnostic technique.
+Utilizing exosomes, researchers at Colorado State University in collaboration with the University of Notre Dame have patented a unique protein signature diagnostic for Mycobacterium tuberculosis (Mtb) having greater sensitivity, accuracy and speed than any current diagnostic technique.

 For more information, please contact our office.

 Tuberculosis (TB) is a common and often lethal infectious disease caused by the Mycobacterium genus of bacteria, typically Mycobacterium tuberculosis (Mtb).
 Mtb is air transmissible and easily spreads between individuals through respiratory fluid droplets.
 Most Mtb infections are asymptomatic, latent TB infections (LTBI), however, some of these infections can eventually progress to active TB infections.
 TB typically infects the pulmonary system of an afflicted individual; however, the disease can also spread through the body causing extrapulmonary TB (EPTB).
 Left untreated, active TB typically kills more than half the individuals it affects.

 It is estimated that one third of the entire global population is currently infected with Mtb.
 In 2007 alone, there were an estimated 8 million new cases of TB.
 During the same year, there were an estimated 1.7 million deaths attributed to TB.
 Active TB is particularly common in low to middle-income countries, accounting for roughly 80% of reported disease cases.